plone/training/theming/theme-package.rst

        </h2>
    </div>

-Now we can drop it, if we are not on the front-page and also in some other situations:
+Now we can drop it if we are not on the front page and also in some other situations:

 .. code-block:: xml